 Consider what really comes first, my dears: happiness, or the conditions we think we need to meet to have it.
 And a bit more truth-telling from me will take us deeper.

-In truth, I was driven!
+In truth, I’d been relentlessly driven!
 Always striving, working, and thinking.
 Planning and assessing.
 Improving.

 Getting hip to happiness

 These days, on this side of that life crisis and some healthy grieving, the truth is that I’m all about happiness.
 Yours and mine.
 I’m hip to what heartbreak taught me: It’s all about love for me these days.

 All about beauty.
 About kindness and connection.
 All about gratitude and wonder at the magnificent, mysterious journey of life we’re all living.